SrgElephant/Schnucks-Coupon-Applier/README.md

 # Schnucks-Coupon-Applier

   This program automates applying all of the digital coupons to a Schnucks account.
-Includes opening the web broswer, logging in, clipping coupons, and sending an email with the updated coupon value.
-Created with Ubuntu as the OS.
+Includes opening the web broswer, logging in, clipping coupons, and optionally sending an email with the updated coupon value.

+  Created with Ubuntu as the OS, and FIrefox as the broswer.
 Two parts to this project:

 * Python Setup

 * CronJob Setup

 Alternatively, manually visiting the website would be launching the terminal and running

   `let btns = document.querySelectorAll(".schnucks-red-bg");`

    `btns.forEach(btns => btns.click());`

 ## Python

   pip is required to install Selenium as well as the webdriver manager: